christiskatsouris/ivxPredictive/README.md

 - Rao, M. M. (1961).
 Consistency and limit distributions of estimators of parameters in explosive stochastic difference equations.
 The Annals of Mathematical Statistics, 32(1), 195-218.
 - Rao, M. M. (1966).
 Inference in stochastic processes.
 II.
 Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete, 5(4), 317-335.
 - Hee, O. (1966).
 Tests for Predictability of Statistical Models.
 Journal of Farm Economics, 48(5), 1479-1484.
+- Priestley, M. B., & Rao, T. S. (1969).
+A test for non‐stationarity of time‐series.
+Journal of the Royal Statistical Society: Series B (Methodological), 31(1), 140-149.

 ### 1970's